Protect the check-in before anything else

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Use Amtrak’s official service information if the Providence arrival depends on rail timing.
 Providence late-arrival decisions get better when the train timing is confirmed from the carrier, not from stale third-party snippets.

+Use the airport’s official site when the night starts with a delayed flight.
 Airport timing should be confirmed at the source before you choose how much of the first night to salvage.

+Use RIPTA only when one simple transit move is better than improvising several.
 Late arrivals work best when transit is a support tool, not a second puzzle after a delay.

+Check a downtown hotel directly when the room itself is the late-night priority.
 Hotel-side contact and arrival details matter more than aspirational dinner plans on a delayed night.

 The point of the page is to simplify the next move honestly, not to pretend this guide can replace the official source or the real situation on the ground.